-B. Behavioral Remedies Fall Short in Theory and in Practice
+B. Behavioral remedies fall short in theory and in practice

 Comcast-TWC also propose that the behavioral conditions in Comcast-NBCU be extended to the new, larger, more complex merged entity - an offering that is erroneously billed as an "efficiency" associated with the merger.
 Behavioral remedies fall short both in theory and in practice.
-The DOJ and FCC conditions encompass a variety of requirements and prohibitions on the behavior of Comcast-NBCU, largely in an effort to prevent exclusionary conduct or discrimination against rivals.54 It remains, however, that behavioral remedies are fraught with difficulties.
+The DOJ and FCC conditions encompass a variety of requirements and prohibitions on the behavior of Comcast-NBCU, largely in an effort to prevent exclusionary conduct or discrimination against rivals.
+It remains, however, that behavioral remedies are fraught with difficulties.
 Much like traditional regulation, prohibiting certain actions by the firm does not negate the incentive to pursue profit, nor the firm's interest in circumventing the prohibition.
 For this reason, the type of conduct prohibited by behavioral remedies often goes "underground," or the merged firm develops workarounds to exploit loopholes in the remedies.
 Moreover, just as does regulation, behavioral remedies require ongoing oversight, monitoring, and compliance enforcement on the part of the government and a parallel compliance organization within the merged company.
-Both may involve non-trivial costs.55
+Both may involve non-trivial costs.

-54 The major remedies imposed in Comcast-NBCU are as follows.
-The DOJ: (1) required Comcast to license content to OVDs on non-discriminatory terms, (2) prohibited Comcast from retaliating against content providers for licensing to online distributors or against online distributors for obtaining content, (3) prohibited exclusivity or other restrictive licensing arrangements for content; and (4) subjected Comcast to subject to network neutrality-like rules that prohibit unreasonable discrimination in the transmission of content over its network.
+&lt;sup>57 The major remedies imposed in Comcast-NBCU are as follows.
+The DOJ: (1) required Comcast to license content to OVDs on non-discriminatory terms, (2) prohibited Comcast from retaliating against

+Any application of behavioral remedies in Comcast-TWC would be usefully informed by actual experience with such remedies in Comcast-NBCU.
+Comcast has been involved in a number of disputes regarding violations of the DOJ consent decree, not all of which have been resolved.
+For example, Bloomberg filed a complaint with the FCC Media Bureau in June 2011, alleging that Comcast was in violation of the news "neighborhooding" requirement.
+The FCC ruled in favor of Bloomberg.
+In October 2011, content providers for licensing to online distributors or against online distributors for obtaining content, (3) prohibited exclusivity or other restrictive licensing arrangements for content; and (4) subjected Comcast to subject to network neutrality-like rules that prohibit unreasonable discrimination in the transmission of content over its network.
 See Proposed Final Judgment, United States v.
 Comcast Corp., 808 F. Supp.
 2d 145 (D.D.C.
-2011) (No. 1:11-cv-00106), "Non-discriminatory" terms are defined as comparable to those offered to MVPDs or comparable to those offered by "peer" content providers.
+2011) (No. 1:11-cv-00106).
+"Non-discriminatory" terms are defined as comparable to those offered to MVPDs or comparable to those offered by "peer" content providers.
 The FCC applied all the conditions required by the DOJ and included additional remedies not included in the consent decree, including: (1) a prohibition on discrimination in programming carriage on the basis of affiliation (2) a must carry requirement for news and business channels in the same "neighborhood;" (3) the requirement to add ten new independently owned and operated channels to its basic cable package and market standalone broadband service at a given speed and price for a fixed period of time; (4) a prohibition on offering a specialized service composed substantially or entirely composed of its own content; and (5) a prohibition on Comcast from engaging in "unfair methods of competition or unfair or deceptive acts" that would hurt traditional or online rivals (i.e., network neutrality obligations).
 Both the DOJ Consent Order and FCC order are effective until January 2018.